fbpx

 Lures

 Anglers make use of artificial lures that are similar to what cobias naturally feed on.
-For example, cobias have a great appetite for crabs, so using a plastic crab as a lure is effective in attracting them.
+For example, cobias have a great appetite for crabs, so using a plastic crab as a lure effectively attracts them.
 You may also use 2-5 oz jigs.
 Jigs move gracefully, just like a squid.

 Another commonly used lure is the bucktail.
 Bucktails come in different colors and sizes, but choose the one that’s about 2–3 ounces.
-No matter what lure you use, make sure that it has large and durable hooks so the cobia won’t escape.
+No matter what lure you use, ensure it has large, durable hooks so the cobia won’t escape.

 Baits

 Strong baits that don’t die easily are croakers and eels.
-A technique to keep your live baits alive after hooking them is by placing them in a fishing bucket with saltwater.
+Placing your live baits in a fishing bucket with saltwater is a technique to keep them alive after hooking them.

 Tackle

-The ideal fishing tackle for catching cobia must consist of a medium or heavy spinning, conventional outfit.
-The stout tackle is more efficient when you’re targeting them near heavy structures like sunken wrecks or oil rigs.
+The ideal fishing tackle for catching cobia must be a medium or heavy spinning, conventional outfit.
+The stout tackle is more efficient when targeting them near heavy structures like sunken wrecks or oil rigs.

 Fishing Line